Mickey Featherstone: Return to Hell's Kitchen

 When a group from New Jersey, called the Riley brothers, entered Hell's Kitchen a fight started with the outsiders.
 Featherstone returned with a rifle and shot one of the brothers John Riley in the arm, for which he was arrested and probationed.
-After borrowing Coonan's gun, he shot dead Linwood Willis in a confrontation outside a bar in 1971, but was found not guilty due to insanity.
+After borrowing Coonan's gun, he shot dead Linwood Willis in a confrontation outside a bar in 1971.
+He was found not guilty due to insanity.

 He spent time in a series of mental hospitals, being released in 1975.
-He would act out frequently while in the hospitals, leading to him being restrained and injected with thorazine.
+He acted out frequently while in the hospitals, leading to him being restrained and injected with thorazine.
 He began spending time in saloons like Club 596 and Sunbrite that were hangouts for the Westies.

 The Westies

 Featherstone's penchant for violence and intimidation caught the eye of Coonan and Featherstone became Coonan's right-hand man by 1976.
-Mickey Spillane, the mob leader in Hell's Kitchen at the time, was shot five times outside his apartment in August 1977, and Featherstone was arrested but acquitted for his killing.
+Mickey Spillane, the mob leader in Hell's Kitchen at the time, was shot five times outside his apartment in Woodside Queens in August 1977.
+Featherstone was arrested but acquitted for his killing.
 The police suspected him of a series of mob contract killings.
 He went on trial with Coonan for the killing of a barman, but they were acquitted in December 1979 after one witness killed himself and another refused to testify.

-His conviction eventually came in February 1982, after using counterfeit currency at a massage parlor - he was traced because the girl remembered seeing his name tattooed on his forearm, and he was sentenced to six years.
+In February 1982, he was convicted after using counterfeit currency at a massage parlor.
+He was traced because the girl remembered seeing his name tattooed on his forearm.
+He was sentenced to six years.
 Featherstone did time in the Medical Center for Federal Prisoners in Springfield Missouri on the psychiatric ward in 1982.
 He was a model prisoner, seen daily picking fine lint off of his perfectly made bunk to pass inspection, and starting arguments with others for not polishing their door frame brass.
 The institution kept Featherstone working on the ward, out of General Population, for his own safety.

-Featherstone and Coonan had a falling out over the latter's alliance with the Gambino crime family, which Featherstone saw as a betrayal of all the Irish-Americans in Hell's Kitchen.
+Featherstone and Coonan had a falling out over Coonan's alliance with the Gambino crime family, which Featherstone saw as a betrayal of all the Irish Americans in Hell's Kitchen.